A diagnosis of Autism Spectrum Disorder is based on observed behavior, language and psychological testing.

 What will happen at the evaluation?

-Mercy's behavioral specialist will conduct a pre-evaluation phone call with you
+Mercy's social worker will conduct a pre-evaluation phone call with you

 You and your child will be greeted by the evaluation team and shown into the assessment area.

-Parents or other caregivers may be taken into a conference room for an interview with the behavioral specialist.
+Parents or other caregivers may be taken into a conference room for an interview with the social worker and speech therapist.

 The conference room has a one-way window for observation of the testing.

 The speech therapist will conduct additional testing and the psychologist may join the interview.

 The entire evaluation will be video taped for reference and use in establishing a diagnosis.